CAS for Development

-For running CAS in a Kubernetes Cluster, please set up CAS with helm.
+For running CAS in a Kubernetes Cluster in production, please set up SCONE Operator.

 Public CAS for development